Air Canada Boeing 737-8 MAX suffers engine issue | Business

 "The aircraft then diverted to Tucson, where it landed normally and remains."
 The incident took place on Dec.
 22. The crew received a left engine hydraulic low pressure indication and declared a PAN PAN emergency before diverting the flight, Belgian aviation news website Aviation24.be https://www.aviation24.be/airlines/air-canada/boeing-737-8-max-suffers-left-hand-engine-failure-on-return-to-service-flight reported.

-In a response to a Reuters request for comment a Boeing spokeswoman referred to Air Canada for information on the incident and did not provide any additional comment.
-The United States lifted a 20-month-old flight ban on the 737 MAX last month, with the U.S. Federal Aviation Administration outlining details of the software, system and training upgrades Boeing and airlines must complete before carrying passengers.
+"Modern aircraft are designed to operate with one engine and our crews train for such operations", the Air Canada statement added.
+In a response to a Reuters request for comment, a Boeing spokeswoman referred to Air Canada for information on the incident and did not provide any additional comment.

+Boeing and operators are bracing for heightened scrutiny as the MAX returns from a 20 month safety grounding, but safety experts say such glitches are common and usually go unnoticed.
+The 'MAX was grounded following two crashes linked in part to flawed cockpit software.
+The engines were not implicated.